Pawel-Zygler/webdriverio-framework/README.md

 https://automationteststore.com/index.php?rt=product/category&path=43_47 - ten przycisk dodaje od razu do koszyka przedmioty, sprawdz czy sie updejtją

 MEDIUM
-is total price same as price?
-gitgnore is missing some files to ignore from allure reports kontynuuj test z login z 4 miejsca na stronie, klikając w podwójny dropdown - trudne
+gitgnore is missing some files to ignore from allure reports As a user I want to login through left side dropdown

 HARD
-Set it up so tests run on 40 browsers
+Set it up so tests run on 4 browsers
 Analyse Kibana integration
 Improve github workflow in CI, it actually passes 10/10 but still fails in actions